Learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan.

 Arrange the eight dough balls in four rows of two (or two rows of four, depending on how you're looking at your loaf pan) in a greased and lined loaf pan.

-Cover the loaf pan loosely with plastic wrap and let it rest for 1-2 hours at room temperature, or until the dough balls just about double in size.
+Cover the loaf pan loosely with plastic wrap and let it rest at room temperature until the dough just about doubles in size.

 - If using an 8x4" loaf pan: You're looking for the tops of the dough balls to be just cresting over the rim of the pan.